 How to download Asus Aura Sync?

-There are 4 versions of the software listed, just click on one of the links given below to acquire that version of Asus Aura setup file.
+There are 4 versions of the software listed, just click on one of the links given on Asus’s official website to acquire that version of the Asus Aura setup file.

 Once the setup has been installed, move forward to the next heading where we guide you through the installation process.